acl2017/acl2017.github.io/_pages/calls/tutorials.md

 - [ACL 2017](http://acl2017.org/tutorials) is the 55th annual meeting of the Association for Computational Linguistics and will take place in Vancouver, Canada, from July 30th through August 4th, 2017.
 The selected tutorials will be given on 30th July.
 - EMNLP 2017  is planned for Copenhagen on the 4-6 September 2017.
 The tutorials will be given on the 3 September.

-<h3>Remuneration</h3>
+## Remuneration

 Remuneration for tutorials is regulated by ACL policies .
 Please note that remuneration for tutorial presenters is fixed according to the above policy and does not cover registration fees for the main conference.

-<h3>Submission Details</h3>
+## Submission Details

 Proposals for tutorials should contain: